-We even have the ability to “score” these leads based on implied interest like web site visits, email campaign activity like opens or clicks, and downloading of collateral pieces.
+We even have the ability to “score” these leads based on implied interest such as website visits, email campaign activity such as opens or clicks, and downloads of collateral pieces.
 There are even advanced scenarios where predictive analytics can be used to intelligently lead score prospects based on their potential interest and match to your target customer.
-This is all done in an effort to improve targeting – who should be contacted first, who has the greatest probability of converting into an opportunity and ultimately becoming a customer.
+This is all done in an effort to improve targeting — who should be contacted first and who has the greatest probability of converting into an opportunity and ultimately becoming a customer.

 This is fantastic technology for getting the customer to engage and become a sales opportunity.
 The signals, activities and demographics that these technologies leverage are great pieces of information to be maintained as the lead is passed to sales.